 On the back, there are 6 more inputs alongside 10 line outputs, MIDI I/O, firewire connections and optical I/O. You definitely won’t lack any connection type with the interface.

-High- quality audio is easily managed with the comprehensive software pack that is included.
+High- quality audio is easily managed with the comprehensive software package that is included.

 What to look for in a great audio interface?

-As with any piece of studio equipment, you have to be extra careful when buying something new.
+As with any piece of your studio equipment gear, you have to be extra careful when buying something new.
 In order to get the most out of the device, you need to double check if it’s going to work with the rest of your setup.

 1. Connection Type